Getting Ready for Your Trip to Egypt

 Check the weight of the luggage you intend to buy.
 Lightweight but strong is the best combination.
-You are allowed 1 checked bag and 1 carry-on bag on the flights.
+You are allowed 1 checked bag, 1 carry-on bag and 1 personal item (ex: purse) on the flights.
 Having wheels is important.

 *Note: You do not need to buy luggage tags.
 You will receive All One World luggage tags from us.

 • CAMERA, Memory Cards, extra Camera Battery, Camera Case

 (You may not want to be carrying your iPhone while sightseeing in a foreign country.)

 A small lightweight camera that is easy for you to operate is a good choice.
 Be sure to buy this well in advance and practice using it ahead of time.
 Here are some suggestions.

 It’s also good to have a case to protect your camera from sand and impacts.